northDacoder/googlemaps_weather/README.md

 This is an application I built during the RocketU Developer Program to search weather data for a specific geolocation.

-I built this using the OpenWeatherAPI to query & display live weather data.
+Technologies utilized in this project:
+Google Maps API
+OpenWeatherAPI (live weather location)
+HTML5 GeoLocation
+jquery-mobile